Special Feature: Products Sally Recommends

 According to the Popcorn Board (www.popcorn.org), in 2012, the most recent year for which statistics are available, sales of unpopped popping corn amounted to 995,774,706 (that's nine hundred ninety-five million, seven hundred seventy-four thousand, seven hundred six) pounds.
 Americans, who eat more popcorn that anyone else on the planet, chow down on some sixteen billion (that's “billion”, with a “b”) quarts annually, which figures out to somewhere between 51 and 59 quarts for every single man, woman, and child in the US.
 That's roughly one quart per person per week, so someone is eating an awful lot of this stuff.
 And if you think that Americans only eat popcorn at the movies, think again!
 The Popcorn Board notes that about 70% of all popcorn is consumed at home, not so far fetched if you think about the various poppers and microwave popcorn available (and, of course, there are still many people who pop their corn in a saucepan with a little oil).
 According to the Jolly Time website, the biggest consumers of popcorn are Moms with kids.

 Over the past few years, flavored popcorn has become a big deal among snackers.
 But much of this is not your parents' flavored popcorn.
 Gone are the days when your choices were limited to butter flavor or none, salt or no salt.
-Popcorn today is available in a veritable rainbow of colors, and the range of flavors out there will cause your jaw to scrape the ground.
+Popcorn today, see Proper Popcorn in Knoxville, Tennessee, is available in a veritable rainbow of colors, and the range of flavors out there will cause your jaw to scrape the ground.
 In doing research for this article, I found all of these popcorn flavors: Cabernet, Picklemint (a combination of peppermint- and pickle-flavored popcorn; I didn't have the guts to try it), Pimento Cheese, Mango, Chocolate Raspberry Lambic, Crabby Caramel (caramel popcorn with Old Bay Maryland crab seasoning), Macadamia Nut Pesto, Chicken Stew, Hot Boiled Crawfish, Bloody Mary, Saffron & Rose, Black Licorice, Shirley Temple, BLT, Candy Crushin (orange-ginger toffee, pink peppercorn, and pecans), and too many other atypical flavors to list.
 The people of this nation, it's evident, are willing to plunk down their cash for increasingly exotic tastes in popcorn.

 In doing research for this article, I found over 150 companies selling flavored popcorn, a number that far exceeded my expectations.
 Why are so many people making flavored popcorn these days?
 An article in Time in 2013 quotes an executive vice president of the consulting company Technomic giving reasons for the explosion (sorry) of popcorn makers nationwide.
 Compared to many other types of business, the start-up costs are not astronomical; the equipment necessary for the business will fit in a kiosk or small storefront (if the business chooses not to operate entirely online, that is); and making even the most complex flavored popcorn is not something that requires an advanced degree or a lot of technical skill.
 That's part of the story, I know, but there's more to it.
 By itself, popcorn has a very neutral flavor, and there are some fantastically creative minds out there who regard popcorn as an edible blank canvas.